 Typical medication: Anafranil or a Prozac-type drug complements the therapy.

 I would recommend working with a naturopath along with the two steps Schwartz developed before using the traditional medication.
-Further, working with a neurodevelopmentalist will help you to get to the underlying causes.
+Further, working with a learning specialist using the neurodevelopmental approach to help you to get to the underlying causes.